Spain

 Safety

-Spain is considered one of the safest countries in Europe, making it a welcoming destination for international students and visitors.
-Its cities and towns are well-organized, with reliable public transportation, pedestrian-friendly streets, and a strong sense of community.
-Students can feel comfortable exploring cultural landmarks, enjoying nightlife, or traveling across regions, knowing that safety is a priority.
+Spain is a welcoming destination for international students and visitors.
+Its cities and towns are well organized, with reliable public transportation, pedestrian-friendly streets, and a strong sense of community.
+Students can comfortably explore cultural landmarks, enjoy nightlife, and travel across regions.

 Climate & Geography